EastEriq/LVscriptFPGAioAccess/README.md

 default names (like _Connector0/AI0_ etc.) are left unchanged.

 Now run **MainScriptCreateAllIOselectors.vi**.
 This will create four new VIS (or update them), and three enum typedefs.
-The generated VIS are the set and get case accessors for respectively all AI, all AO, all DI and all DO; the typedef controls allow to select the right case.
+The generated VIS are the read and write case accessors for respectively all AI, all AO, all DI and all DO; the typedef'd enum controls allow to select the right case.

-To use the generated VIs in real FPGA code, you'd want to duplicated them inside the FPGA target virtual folder.
+To use the generated VIs in real FPGA code, you'd want to duplicate them inside the FPGA target virtual folder.

-Further comments are written on the BD of the various subVI where relevant.
+Further comments are written on the BD of the various subVIs where relevant.

 In the project I've also included a broken **NoDynamicIOref.vi** which exemplifies why things, unfortunately, cannot be coded the easy way.